 - Groups

 - Sales

 - Support

 - 2nd Level

 - Attributes

-- Category (Tree-Select, not mandatory, agents only)
+- Category (Single tree selection field, not mandatory, agents only)

-- Approved (Boolean, not mandatory, not shown, false as default) - Operating System (Text, not mandatory, not shown) - Software used (Select, not mandatory, not shown) - 1.
+- Approved (Boolean field, not mandatory, not shown, false as default) - Operating System (Text field, not mandatory, not shown) - Software used (Single selection field, not mandatory, not shown) - 1.
 Group specific values and fields This workflow set depends on the category field.
 It reduces the available set of values based on the group selected.